 As we become ever more dependent on devices and the internet, it’s no surprise that cybercriminals are finding more inventive (and costly) ways to take advantage.
 According to a Cybersecurity Ventures report, the cost of cybercrime hit $8 trillion in 2023 — translating to over $250,000 per second.
 The total annual cost is projected to rise to $10.5 trillion by 2025.
 (USA TODAY, Oct.
-4, 2024)
+4, 2024).
+Addressing cybersecurity is a reality that organizations constantly face.

 WHO WILL BE THERE: